ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Validity {#sec-common-validity}

-A `validity-map` represents the time interval during which the signer warrants that it will maintain information about the status of the signed object (e.g., a manifest).
+A `validity-map` represents the time interval in which the signer expects the manifest is valid.

-In a `validity-map`, both ends of the interval are encoded as epoch-based date/time as per {{Section 3.4.2 of -cbor}}.
+If the `not-after` value is omitted and isn't extended using a `$$validity-map-extension`, the manifest is presumed to be valid infefinitiely.

+Validity is extensible via `$$validity-map-extension`, allowing alternative forms of validity that possibly don't require a secure time capability, such as epoch markers.

+If a Verifier cannot process a `$$validity-map-extension` extension, the Verifier treats the manifest as invalid.

 ~~~ cddl
 {::include cddl/validity-map.cddl}
 ~~~

-* `not-before` (index 0): the date on which the signed manifest validity period begins
+* `not-before` (index 0): the date the signed manifest validity period begins

-* `not-after` (index 1): the date on which the signed manifest validity period ends
+* `not-after` (index 1): the date the signed manifest validity period ends

 ### UUID {#sec-common-uuid}